markspan/spectHR-depreciated/README.md

 - **Python Libraries**:
   - `pyxdf`: For reading .XDF files.
   - `ipywidgets`: For interactive UI elements.
-  - `spectHR`: Custom library for HRV preprocessing and analysis.
-  - `pyhrv`: For HRV metrics calculation.
   - `pandas`: For data manipulation and statistics.
+  - `matplotlib`: For plotting and graphic interaction.

 - **Environment**:
   - Jupyter Notebook or JupyterLab (preferred) for running and displaying the app.